-- 26.7.
-Regarding LDs, KE submitted that allowing LDs to be passed through in tariffs will reduce the incentive for KE to manage its contracts efficiently. - 26.8.
-The Authority has decided to allow KE to retain LDs from its contractors/ suppliers, only in case the Authority does not allow any cost overruns / time extensions etc., for the said works.
-However, LDs recovered from IPPs/ captive suppliers as per their approved PPAs shall be adjusted in tariff.
-Further, LDs charged by KE on its fuel suppliers, shall be passed through in tariffs for such power plants, where KE has been allowed capacity charges, despite non-availability of plant on such fuel.
+- 20.6.
+Regarding LDs, KE submitted that allowing LDs to be passed through in tariffs will reduce the incentive for KE to manage its contracts efficiently. - 20.7.
+The Authority has decided to allow KE to retain LDs from its contractors/ suppliers, only in case the Authority does not allow any cost overruns/ time extensions etc., for the said works.
+However, LDs recovered from IPPs/ captive suppliers as per their approved PPAs shall be NER Rediusted in tariff.
+Further, LDs charged by KE on its fuel suppliers, shall be passed through in nation 35 | Page tariffs for such power plants, where KE has been allowed capacity charges, despite non-availability of plant on such fuel.

-Gain / loss on sales of Property plant and equipment;
+Gain / loss on sales of Property Plant and Equipment (PPE);

-- 26.9.
+- 20.8.
 KE submitted that returns in tariff are based on the original cost of PPE rather than the revalued amounts, therefore no loss/gain due to revaluation is passed on to the consumer in tariff.
 Due to this fact, KE shall be allowed to retain gain / loss on sale of PPE.
 Furthermore, depreciation rates used in the tariff for depreciation component also excludes the scrap value implying that any residual value realized on sale is not accounted for in the tariff computations.
-Moreover, this would also incentivize KE to manage its assets efficiently as it would encourage KE to optimize its asset portfolio, sell underutilized or obsolete assets and timely reinvest in more productive assets. - 26.10.
-The Authority has reviewed the submission of K-Electric and has decided that any gain on sales of Assets, based on historical cost, and after accounting for the salvage value, shall be passed on to the consumers as part of other income.
-This is because all assets are financed through tariff, with KE being allowed to recover their cost through depreciation.
-Moreover, K-Electric is also allowed O&M cost to efficiently maintain such assets.

-26.11.
-The Authority also noted that in addition to RAB used for working out the RoRB, KE has certain assets which are classified under assets held for sale/ investment property, which are not part of KE's RAB for the FY 2023-24 e.g. Land for Datang coal power plant, plot located at Gulistan-e-Johar etc. The Authority has decided not to adjust any gain on sale of such assets, as part of other income, if K-Electric has not been allowed any return or depreciation on such assets either in the current MYT or in the previous MYTs.
+Moreover, this would also incentivize KE to manage its assets efficiently as it would encourage KE to optimize its asset portfolio, sell underutilized or obsolete assets and timely reinvest in more productive assets. - 20.9.
+The Authority has considered the submission of K-Electric and has decided that any gain on sales of assets, based on historical cost, after accounting for the salvage value, if any, shall be passed on to the consumers as part of other income, as all assets are financed through tariff whereby, KE is allowed to recover their cost through depreciation.
+Moreover, K-Electric is also allowed O&M cost to efficiently maintain such assets. - 20.10.
+The Authority also noted that in addition to RAB used for working out the RoRB, KE has certain assets which are classified under assets held for sale/ investment property, which are not part of KE's RAB for the FY 2023-24 e.g. land for Datang coal power plant, plot located at Gulistan-e-Johar etc. The Authority has decided not to adjust any gain on sale of such assets, as part of other income, if K-Electric has not been allowed any return or depreciation on such assets either in the current MYT or in the previous MYTs.
 However, if KE has been granted return or depreciation on such assets, any gain on sale of such assets shall to be adjusted as part of other income.
-K-Electric is directed to disclose the amount of gain/ loss on sale of all assets, both on historical cost and on revalued amounts, if applicable, in its Audited financial statements and shall also substantiate that it has not been allowed any return or depreciation previously on such assets, which are not part of RAB.
+K-Electric is directed to disclose the amount of gain/ loss on sale of all assets, both on historical cost and on revalued amounts, if applicable, in its audited financial statements and shall also substantiate that it has not been allowed any return or depreciation previously on such assets, which are not part of RAB.